pozsarzs/modshell/README.md

 **File operations**

-The command line history can be exported to a text file and provides it with the appropriate 'shebang' for the installation method and operating system (eg.
+The command line history can be exported to a text file and provides it with the appropriate 'shebang' for the installation method and operating system.
-#!/usr/local/bin/modshell).
 You can easily create a script from this raw file.

 Device, protocol and connection settings can be saved and loaded in their own format.
 During saving, three typed files are created, with the following